 At the interview you will need to show UK Visas and Immigration a valid passport or another form of identification (ID).
-If you do not have acceptable identification, it is important to get advice from your solicitor straight away.
+If you do not have acceptable identification, it is important to get advice from our Asylum Solicitors in London.

 After the screening interview, you will need to go to a longer interview to explain why you are applying for asylum.
 This is when you get an opportunity to describe to the case owner what has happened to you and what it is you fear in your own country.

 You should give as much information about your claim as you can, including any medical or experts’ reports if available.
 The interview is important, as UK Visas and Immigration will use the information you give to make their decision about your claim.
 The information in your screening interview may be compared against what you say in the asylum interview.
 You can ask for the interview to be recorded.